Mary Shelley: Return to England and writing career

 Mary Shelley's first concern during these years was the welfare of Percy Florence.
 She honoured her late husband's wish that his son attend public school and, with Sir Timothy's grudging help, had him educated at Harrow.
 To avoid boarding fees, she moved to Harrow on the Hill herself so that Percy could attend as a day scholar.
 Though Percy went on to Trinity College, Cambridge, and dabbled in politics and the law, he showed no sign of his parents' gifts.
-He was devoted to his mother, and after he left university in 1841, he came to live with her.